-Therefore, we have to rethink our production and consumption modes in order to make them more sustainable.
+We have to rethink our production and consumption modes in a different way to make them sustainable.

 The outline of this policy aims to: